Brimhall Essay Contest Skip to main content

 RULES

-1. The contest is open to all full-time BYU undergraduate and graduate students enrolled in Fall Semester 2023.
+1. The contest is open to all full-time BYU undergraduate (12+ credits) and graduate students (8+ credits) enrolled in Fall Semester 2025.

 2. Essays should be approximately 750 words.